mlai-bonn/SeminarDeepLearning/README.md

 5. Change ``index.md`` to its initial state.

 Alternatively to steps 3.-5. you may just use the tag ``CleanStart2020`` as your starting point.

+#### Additional Personalization of Template

+The hamburger menu on the left is generated automatically.
+The disclaimer and licensing information in the footer of the template is defined and can be changed in ``_layouts/default.html``.